winitzki/scall/tutorial/programming_dhall.md

 ### Dependent types in Dhall

-Dependent types are types that depend on _values_.
+Dependent types are types that depend on values.

-Dhall supports **dependent functions**: those are functions whose output type depends on the input value.
+Dhall supports **dependent functions**: those are functions whose output _type_ depends on the input _value_.
 More generally, Dhall allows an argument type to depend on any previously given curried arguments.

 A simple instance of this dependence is the type of the polymorphic identity function: